AI Challenge

 The Futurescot AI Challenge 2025 is a competition to bring together Scottish public sector organisations to solve problems through the use of Artificial Intelligence.

-This process culminates with the Digital Scotland 2025 conference on the 19th November 2025 at the Edinburgh International Conference Centre.
-There, your team will have the chance to showcase their idea in an AI leadership session.
+Our panel of experts shortlisted three finalists, based on the set of core criteria.
+The finalists were supported by Storm ID to assess the viability of the idea and then develop their idea into a 'proof of concept' (POC).
+The process culminated with the Digital Scotland 2025 conference on the 19th November 2025 at the Edinburgh International Conference Centre.
+There, the teams had the chance to showcase their idea in an AI leadership session.

 Judging criteria